Turn Your Treasures Into a Charitable Legacy

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
 If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.

-- Contact Seth Speyer, Executive Director of Planned Giving at 202-885-3411 or firstname.lastname@example.org for additional information on giving a gift of personal property.
+- Contact Seth D. Speyer at 202-885-3411 or firstname.lastname@example.org for additional information on giving a gift of personal property.

 - Seek the advice of your financial or legal advisor.